Last updated: December 21, 2021

-During this time of travel advisories and border closures, it can be challenging to understand how the latest news relates to you.
+As many of us navigate shifting rules and restrictions for travel, it can be challenging to understand how the latest news relates to you.
 Oftentimes you might be left with more questions than answers.
 Can you still travel overseas to visit a sick family member?
 Are you still able to spend your winter at your vacation home in Florida?
 In theory, you can still hop on a flight.
 However, you’ll want to ensure that your travel insurance policy covers you for whatever lies ahead.

-At CAA Niagara, we realize there are many questions around travel insurance coverage during the pandemic.
+At CAA Niagara, we realize there are many questions around travel insurance coverage.
 By answering some common questions below, we hope to help shed some light regarding coverage for COVID-19 under CAA Travel insurance policies.

 How do travel advisories work?

 Travel advisories show the overall risk level for a country or territory based on an assessment of the nationwide safety and security.
 There are four possible risk levels that can be applied to a country, territory or region:

 1. Exercise normal security precautions.
 There are no significant safety and security concerns.
 The overall safety and security situation is similar to that of Canada.

 2. Exercise a high degree of caution.
 There are identifiable safety and security concerns or the safety and security situation could change with little notice.
 You should exercise a high degree of caution at all times, monitor local media and follow the instructions of local authorities.